Ideas certainly differ regarding the perfect holiday. Because of this, we specialise in customising tours to fit individual preferences and interests.

 - Do the minimum number of transactions to minimise fees

 - Remember that Visa payments in Samoa are usually subject to a 4% premium and TTs (Telegraphic Transfers) often cost $20 each to both to both buyer and seller.

 - You can pay us in NZD to our NZ account or AUD to an Australian account – avoiding nearly all transaction fees.
 We do on-charge the cost of Visa transactions if you want to pay by Visa.

 Contact us early

 We like to help you plan a trip that will fit your interests, comfort expectations, fitness and budget.
 If you contact us early in your planning we can recommend options and ideas.
 Just email email@example.com or use the contact us button.
 We can advise you on trip options and indicative prices.

 If you are travelling on a budget, the biggest variable cost will be the airfares.
 Generally speaking the sooner you book flights the better the price.
 For the July school holidays you will need to book 9 months ahead for a good price.
 The Easter and October breaks fill up a bit slower and are often a better alternative if school holidays are important to you.
 See flights for more details.

 The most frequent feedback we get from one week visitors is “wish we had booked a longer trip”.
 Extra nights along the way at Fale type accommodation add very little to the cost.
 Another common comment is that most of the beach resorts deserved a second night and the usual adventure pace of bike/kayak every day was less appropriate in Samoa.
 A few extra days will also give you better access to pleasanter flight times.

-Once your tour is confirmed (by payment of deposit) you will receive a booklet on touring Samoa, vouchers for accommodation and comprehensive itinerary notes.
+Once your tour is confirmed (by payment of deposit) you will receive a booklet on touring Samoa and comprehensive itinerary notes.
 These include more notes on what to bring (generally less than you expect) and how to prepare.